lesleyrs/Client3/README.md

 You might want the updated [PowerShell](https://github.com/PowerShell/PowerShell) for run.ps1

+NOTE: currently bignum lib isn't working with tcc on windows and gives [invalid memory access](https://lists.nongnu.org/archive/html/tinycc-devel/2024-12/msg00020.html) so we use openssl

+TODO:
+confirm win9x work still, maybe add screenshot to /docs do we assume windows 95 has -lws2_32, otherwise re-add -lwsock32 and remove -DMODERN_POSIX in batch file make win9x compatible batch file (no delayed expansion?) right now needs to build from more modern system clean up ps1 script so it doesn't need to be modified

 ### Linux GNU or musl
 Makefile: gcc, clang, tcc, mingw-gcc, emcc

 If tcc from your package manager isn't working you should build latest [tcc](https://github.com/TinyCC/tinycc) from source

+TODO:
+check if macos works + add default helvetica-like system ttf font in gameshell_draw_string check if bsds works + add default helvetica-like system ttf font in gameshell_draw_string

 ### Web (Emscripten)
 install [emsdk](#tools)